MISP/MISP/docs/xINSTALL.OpenBSD.md

 doas chown -R www:www /var/www/htdocs/MISP/<directory path with an indicated issue>
 ```

+!!! notice
-# Make sure that the STIX libraries and GnuPG work as intended, if not, refer to INSTALL.txt's paragraphs dealing with these two items
+    Make sure that the STIX libraries and GnuPG work as intended, if not, refer to INSTALL.txt's paragraphs dealing with these two items

+!!! notice
-# If anything goes wrong, make sure that you check MISP's logs for errors:
+    If anything goes wrong, make sure that you check MISP's logs for errors:
-# /var/www/htdocs/MISP/app/tmp/logs/error.log
+    /var/www/htdocs/MISP/app/tmp/logs/error.log
-# /var/www/htdocs/MISP/app/tmp/logs/resque-worker-error.log
+    /var/www/htdocs/MISP/app/tmp/logs/resque-worker-error.log
-# /var/www/htdocs/MISP/app/tmp/logs/resque-scheduler-error.log
+    /var/www/htdocs/MISP/app/tmp/logs/resque-scheduler-error.log
-# /var/www/htdocs/MISP/app/tmp/logs/resque-2015-01-01.log // where the actual date is the current date
+    /var/www/htdocs/MISP/app/tmp/logs/resque-2015-01-01.log // where the actual date is the current date

-Recommended actions
+### Recommended actions
 -------------------
 - By default CakePHP exposes its name and version in email headers.
 Apply a patch to remove this behavior.